-Keeping your teeth strong and healthy is an important part of living a full life, however, this is only part of the process.
-In addition to your teeth, it is important to pay attention to your mouth in general.
+Keeping your teeth strong and healthy is an important part of living a whole life.
+However, this is only part of the process.
+In addition to your teeth, it is important to pay attention to your mouth.
 It is not only cavities and gum disease that we should be worried about, in other words, but also things like oral cancer.
-In order to help accomplish the goal of keeping your mouth healthy and recognizing the disease as quickly as possible, there are a few things that you should do.
-At The Center for Implant and General Dentistry, we offer oral cancer screenings to our patients, for example, in order to help them stay on top of their oral health and eradicate any problems as quickly as possible.
+To help accomplish the goal of keeping your mouth healthy and recognizing the disease as quickly as possible, there are a few things that you should do.
+At The Center for Implant and General Dentistry, we offer oral cancer screenings to our patients, for example, to help them stay on top of their oral health and eradicate any problems as quickly as possible.

 What is oral cancer?

-One of the most effective ways to detect oral cancer before it becomes too advanced to fight is by coming in to see us for a cleaning an examination regularly.
-At every exam we will look for signs of oral cancer and other oral maladies.
+One of the most effective ways to detect oral cancer before it becomes too advanced to fight is by regularly coming in to see us for a cleaning and examination.
+We will look for signs of oral cancer and other oral disorders at every exam.
 This helps to detect any potential signs of the disease in its earliest stages and is particularly important because when it is discovered early, the survivability rate for oral cancer is around 90%.
-It is treatable, in other words, unless it is not discovered until it is far advanced.
-You should consider visiting us twice a year for a full tissue screening for oral cancer.
+It is treatable, in other words, unless it is not found until it is far advanced.
+It would help if you considered visiting us twice a year for a full tissue screening for oral cancer.

 Are there any symptoms?